Lightning over Kennedy Space Center’s Launch Pad (more >>)

-This article examines how amazingly fine-tuned the laws of physics which govern the universe are that even a well respected secular scientist has commented that the evidence “suggests that a super intellect has monkeyed with physics.”
+This article examines the fine-tuning scientists have discovered in the laws of physics which govern the universe.
+Indeed, the laws of physics are so amazingly fine-tuned that even a well-respected secular scientist has commented the evidence “suggests that a super intellect has monkeyed with physics.”

-Not only must all of the fundamental forces operate individually within just-right parameters, but all four forces must work perfectly together for life to be possible anywhere in the universe.
+Not only must all of the fundamental forces operate individually within just-right parameters, but all four forces of physics must work perfectly together for life to be possible anywhere in the universe.

 Gravity causes the moon to orbit the earth, the planets to orbit the sun, the sun to orbit the center of the Milky Way galaxy and the Milky Way to orbit the Local Group of galaxies, and so on.
 Gravity also keeps the earth tilted at 23.5° and keeps the earth from rotating too quickly.
 The gravitational force that the moon exerts on Earth produces the ocean tides which keep Earth’s oceans from becoming stagnant and polluted.

 If the force of gravity was slightly stronger than it is, stars would burn their nuclear fuel too quickly and too unevenly to support life.
 If the force of gravity was slightly weaker than it is, matter would not clump together to form larger structures (e.g., moons and planets) and stars would not form or burn nuclear fuel.

 The electromagnetic force is what causes certain life essential chemicals to form.

 If the electromagnetic force was stronger than it is, some of the chemicals essential for life (e.g., carbon and oxygen) would not bond together and other life-essential elements would be too unstable for fission to occur.
 If the electromagnetic force were weaker than it is, chemicals could not bond properly and there would be insufficient carbon and oxygen to support life.

 The strong nuclear force keeps protons and neutrons inside the nuclei of an atom.